espiem/Quartz/content/z_mechanics/Character Building V1.3/Character Building/Feats/Wortwitch.md

 Your patron grants you a leshy familiar.
 If you already had a familiar, this leshy replaces your previous familiar, as if your previous familiar had been slain.

 In addition, you gain the ability to see through leaves, vines, and other foliage.
-You don't take circumstance penalties to ranged spell attacks or Perception checks caused by foliage, and your targeted attacks don't require a flat check to succeed against a target [[Concealed]] only by such vegetation.
+You don't take circumstance penalties to ranged spell attacks or Perception checks caused by foliage, and your targeted attacks don't require a flat check to succeed against a target [[z_mechanics/PF2e Mechanics_1.5_09122024/Effects/Conditions/Concealed]] only by such vegetation.